heartandhandstraining/heartandhandstraining.github.io/_posts/2020-08-01-Make-Disciples-of-Them.md

 * Helping a person see the Bible has practical, advice:

 What would you say is the key to getting along with people?
 May I read this a proverb, Proverbs 17:14?
 "Beginning a fight is like opening a floodgate; Before the quarrel breaks out, take your leave."
 Do you think this could help us get along with others?
-Another scripture: Continue putting up with one another and forgiving one another freely+even if anyone has a cause for complaint against another.
-Just as Jehovah* freely forgave you, you must also do the same.
+Another scripture: Continue putting up with one another and forgiving one another freely even if anyone has a cause for complaint against another.
+Just as Jehovah freely forgave you, you must also do the same.
 (Col. 3:13)

 * Helping with seeing the Bible as having reliable prophecy:

-In Isaiah 13:19,20 "And Babylon, the most glorious* of kingdoms, The beauty and the pride of the Chal·deʹans, Will be like Sodʹom and Go·morʹrah when God overthrew them.
+In Isaiah 13:19,20 "And Babylon, the most glorious of kingdoms, The beauty and the pride of the Chal·deʹans, Will be like Sodʹom and Go·morʹrah when God overthrew them.
 She will never be inhabited, Nor will she be a place to reside in throughout all generations."
 Now, south of Baghdad, Iraq, are the ruins of Babylon where no one lives and no one has for centuries.

 * Helping to build faith that there is a Creator: